Find Affordable College Courses

 Greenville, NC

-East Carolina University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
-It came in at #6 on the list.
-ECU is a very large public school located in the city of Greenville.
+East Carolina University came in at #6 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in North Carolina ranking.
+ECU is a very large public school located in the small city of Greenville.

 After completing their Bachelor's Degree, nursing graduates from ECU carry an average student debtload of $24,172.
 This translates to an average monthly loan payment of $261, based on a 10-year repayment plan.

-University of North Carolina at Chapel Hill ranked #7 on this year’s Best Nursing Bachelor’s Degree Schools in North Carolina list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.
+With a ranking of #7, University of North Carolina at Chapel Hill did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.

 After completing their Bachelor's Degree, nursing graduates from UNC Chapel Hill carry an average student debtload of $26,237.

-Full Nursing at University of North Carolina at Chapel Hill Report
+Read full report on Nursing at University of North Carolina at Chapel Hill

 #8